 Pictured above Front Left: Cody Hageman, Iame Rea, Kasey Fish, Grace Brasel and Christopher Black.
 Back Left: John McAfoos, Rich Yerington, Lauren Tague, Kathryn Reed, Remona Laing and Nicolas Riojas.
 Not Pictured: Alexandra Lenger and Katherine Williams.

 2015...
 What a Great Year!

 Here's a peak look what we have been up to this year.
-Please join as we congratulate these award winners.
-For more information, visit our myWQPT web page.
+Please join us as we congratulate these award winners.
+For more information about what we do beyond our programming, visit our myWQPT web page.

 Governor's Volunteer Service Award

 Scott Brouette, assistant director of student affairs at Western Illinois University-Quad Cities, recently received The Governor's Volunteer Service Award in recognition of his efforts to enhance early childhood literacy in the region.